Anthony Bacon (1558–1601): Early years, 1558–1580

-Anthony Bacon was born in 1558, the same year that his father, Sir Nicholas Bacon, was appointed Lord Keeper of the Great Seal by Elizabeth I of England.
-His mother, Anne, was the daughter of noted humanist Anthony Cooke.
+Anthony Bacon was born in 1558, the same year that his father, Sir Nicholas Bacon, was appointed Lord Keeper of the Great Seal by Queen Elizabeth I. His mother, Anne, was the daughter of noted humanist Anthony Cooke.
 His mother's sister was married to William Cecil, 1st Baron Burghley, making Burghley Anthony Bacon's uncle.
 Anthony Bacon's more famous younger brother, Francis Bacon, was born three years after him, in 1561.

 Anthony and his brother spent their early years at York House in the Strand, London.
 Their mother (who was one of the most educated women of her day, speaking French, Latin, Greek, Spanish, Hebrew and Italian) oversaw their early education.
 In April 1573, the Bacon brothers enrolled in Trinity College, Cambridge, where they lived in the household of the Master of Trinity College, John Whitgift.
 The boys' father died in February 1579 after having been one of the most powerful men in England for the past twenty years.

 Years in France, 1580–1592

 Bacon travelled to France in 1580.
 While there, he served as an intelligencer reporting to English spymaster Sir Francis Walsingham.
 He initially settled in Montauban.
 In 1586, he was charged with sodomy for having sex with his page Isaac Burgades, who had sodomised other pages in the household, and they in turn having let the practice become known in the town.
-Although the theoretical punishment was still burning at the stake, as the result of intervention in 1587 of Henry, then King of Navarre, Bacon never suffered any consequence, but left Montauban because of the scandal.
+Although the theoretical punishment was still burning at the stake, as the result of intervention in 1587 of King Henri III of Navarre, Bacon never suffered any consequence, but left Montauban because of the scandal.

 He was friends with Montaigne and spent two years at Bordeaux at the time Montaigne was preparing the fourth edition of his Essays.
 In 1590, Bacon helped Anthony Standen, another spy, who was in prison in Bordeaux and paid his debts and made his return to England possible.

-Anthony lived in France until 1592, and was a friend of Henry after his coronation as Henry IV.
+Anthony lived in France until 1592, and was a friend of Henri de Navarre after his coronation as Henri IV.

 Living with his brother, 1592–1594

 Bacon returned to England in February 1592.
 He initially stayed with his brother Francis in Francis' chambers at Gray's Inn.
 Together, they established a scrivenery employing scriveners who acted as secretaries, writers, translators, copyists and cryptographers, dealing with correspondence, translations, copying, ciphers, essays, books, plays, entertainments and masques.

 In 1593, Bacon paid for his friend Antonio Pérez to come to England.
-Pérez may have been the model for the character of Don Adriana de Armado in Shakespeare's Love's Labour's Lost.
+Pérez may have been the model for the character of Don Adriano de Armado in William Shakespeare's Love's Labour's Lost.
 In 1593 Bacon was also elected member of Parliament for Wallingford, Berkshire.